prybicki/EvolvingRobby/README.md

 Every generation (except the first one) are created from the previous one by sampling two parents and producing a child until N children are created.
-For a robot, the probability of being chosen to be a parent should depend on its score (better score = higher probability).
+For a genome, the probability of being chosen to be a parent should depend on its score (better score = higher probability).
 Child genetic code is created by concatenating a prefix from one parent and a suffix from the other one, to create a complete rule table.
 Additionally, a small number of mutations should be introduced.